-We expect to deliver the Notes against payment therefor in New York, New York on a date that is greater than one business day following the pricing date.
+We will deliver the Notes against payment therefor in New York, New York on a date that is greater than one business day following the pricing date.
 Under Rule 15c6-1 of the Securities Exchange Act of 1934, trades in the secondary market generally are required to settle in one business day, unless the parties to any such trade expressly agree otherwise.
-Accordingly, if the initial settlement of the Notes occurs more than one business day from the pricing date, purchasers who wish to trade the Notes more than one business day prior to the original issue date will be required to sectify alternative settlement arrangements to prevent a failed settlement.
+Accordingly, purchasers who wish to trade the Notes more than one business day prior to the original issue date will be required to specify alternative settlement arrangements to prevent a failed settlement.